A business can be considered a marital asset if it was acquired or started either before the marriage or during…

 About Our Northern Virginia Family Law Firm

-At Graham Law Firm, we’ve helped thousands of families in the Northern Virginia area reach mutually beneficial divorce settlements.
+At Graham Law Firm, PLLC, we’ve helped thousands of families in the Northern Virginia area reach mutually beneficial divorce settlements.
 We look out for you, which is why we always try to settle marital disputes through efficient and effective negotiations.